 The NBA Club will, subject to existing confidentiality agreements, notify the Partnership of the general categories of existing sponsorships, the expiration dates of such sponsorships and whether preferential renewal rights exist.

-The NBA Club intends to bundle the most desirable suite and club seating with other sponsorship elements, such as advertising, signage, other seating and other promotional opportunities.
+The NBA Club intends to bundle the most desirable suite and premium seating with other sponsorship elements, such as advertising, signage, other seating and other promotional opportunities.
 A limited number of sponsors will be entitled to exclusive sponsorships in particular categories.

 Current Sponsorship Opportunities for Compaq Center.